eic/eic_rucio_policy_package/README.md

-# EIC bRucio policy package
+# EIC Rucio policy package

 This is a prototype of the Rucio policy package for eic